RandomDEX (RDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RandomDEX Historical Price

-According to the latest data gathered on RandomDEX live price page, the current price of RandomDEX is 0.00109065USD.
-The circulating supply of RandomDEX(RDX) is 150.68M RDX , giving it a market capitalization of $164.34K.
+According to the latest data gathered on RandomDEX live price page, the current price of RandomDEX is 0.00148267USD.
+The circulating supply of RandomDEX(RDX) is 149.96M RDX , giving it a market capitalization of $222.34K.

 The RandomDEX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.